 Executive Committee member

-GSSA director and executive committee member Marc Gorelnik is also the Chairman for Coastside Fishing Club, a Half Mon Bay-based non-profit and the vice chair of the Pacific Fisheries Management Council.
+GSSA director and executive committee member Marc Gorelnik is also the Chairman for Coastside Fishing Club, a Half Moon Bay-based non-profit, and the vice chair of the Pacific Fisheries Management Council.
 He is also the general counsel for the American Sportfishing Association.
-When Marc isn’t saving salmon, catching salmon, or traveling, he raises Dutch Partridge dogs (Drents), cats and bees.
+When Marc isn’t saving salmon, catching salmon, or traveling, he raises Dutch Partridge dogs (Drents), cats, and bees.

 Chris Lawson

-Commercial salmon and crab fisherman with roots that go back generations in the Tomales Bay and Bodega Bay area.
+Commercial salmon and crab fishermen with roots that go back generations in the Tomales Bay and Bodega Bay area.

 Ben Harris